CrazyIvan359/mqttany/source/launch.rst

     cd /opt/mqttany
     python3 mqttany/mqttany.py

-But this has some obvious drawbacks.
-You have to run it manually, and must keep the terminal session open.
+But this has some obvious drawbacks: You have to run it manually, and must keep the terminal session open.

 Most of the time you will want MQTTany to run in the background at startup.
 The following instructions will guide you through setting that up on Debian Linux (including Raspbian).

 #.
-Included with MQTTany is a ``.service`` file that tells Debian what it is
+Included with MQTTany is a ``.service`` file that tells systemd what it is
     and how to run it.
 We need to put that file in the right place:

     .. code-block:: shell